masolimano/maneage/README.md

   http://akhlaghi.org/reproducible-science.html

 This template is created with the aim of supporting reproducible research by making it easy to start a project in this framework.
-It is very easy to customize this template pipeline for any particular research/job and expand it as it starts and evolves.
+As shown below, it is very easy to customize this template pipeline for any particular research/job and expand it as it starts and evolves.
 It can be run with no modification (as described in `README`) as a demonstration and customized by editing the existing rules and adding new rules as well as adding new Makefiles as the research/project grows.

 This file will continue with a discussion of why Make is the perfect language/framework for a research reproduction pipeline and how to master